K-Means-Technologoies-Pvt-Ltd/.github/README.md

 Welcome to **K Means Technologies** – where innovation meets intelligent solutions.
 We are a technology-driven organization focused on building scalable, efficient, and impactful software products across domains such as AI, cloud computing, enterprise systems, and mobile applications.

-## 🚀 What We Do

-- 🤖 Artificial Intelligence & Data Analytics
-- ☁️ Cloud-Based Solutions & DevOps
-- 📱 Android & iOS App Development
-- 🧠 Intelligent Systems & Automation
-- 🧩 Custom ERP & CRM Solutions

-## 🛠️ Teams

-### Developer Team
-Our core engineering team responsible for system architecture, feature development, code quality, and deployment.

-### Intern Team
-A team of aspiring developers gaining real-world experience by contributing to active projects under the mentorship of senior engineers.

-## 📂 Repositories

-We organize our work into well-structured repositories based on projects and modules.
-You’ll find:

-- Production-ready systems
-- Research and prototypes
-- Internal tools and frameworks
-- Mobile and web app codebases

-## 📢 Join Us

-We’re always looking for passionate contributors, learners, and professionals.
-If you're interested in collaborating or joining the team, feel free to reach out!

 ## 📫 Contact